Alexander-JKing/Alexander-JKing/README.md

     "MSc Geospatial Data Analysis",
     "BA International Psychology",
-    "Diploma in Python Programming with CCT Dublin", "Self-learner with hundreds of hours logged on DataCamp, Udemy, RealPython, etc."
+    "Diploma in Python Programming with CCT Dublin", "Self-learner with hundreds of hours logged on DataCamp, Udemy, RealPython."
   ]

 fields_of_interest: